-Hold a workshop with the people your dashboard is intended for to to define what success means.
-It’s important to have all relevant people in the same room in order to get a consensus.
-People will often have competing needs, and a good workshop will allow everyone to have a voice.
-An effective workshop will also give everyone a better understanding of the goals and they can individually meet them.
+Hold a workshop with your dashboard audience to define your goals, and what success looks like on the website.
+It’s important to have all relevant people to get a consensus – people will often have competing needs, and a good workshop will allow everyone to have a voice.
+Ideally everyone will come away with a better understanding of the website goals and how they can work to meet them.
 Here are some questions you can ask:

 - what do you want to achieve online?